 The IAPP CIPP program includes a US certification (CIPP/US) and a European one (CIPP/E).
 There are also certifications for Asia (CIPP/A) and Canada (CIPP/C).

 The US and European CIPP certifications are ANAB accredited.
 The CIPP/E certifies that holders have demonstrated knowledge and expertise in European data protection law and practice.

 The CIPP/E curriculum covers Europe-wide (GDPR) and local data protection laws.
-It includes critical topics like data protection concepts and principles, International data transfers, Schrems II, the history of European data protection law and compliance with regulations.
+It includes critical topics like data protection concepts and principles, International data transfers, Schrems II and the history of European data protection law.